dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 - Add the use case to the :ref:`memory-intense-use-cases` list.
 - In the internal_tests/use_cases/all_use_cases.txt file, ensure that the use case is listed as the lowest-listed use case in its respective category.
-  Change the number in front of the new use case to a letter, preceeded by the ‘#’ character::
+  Change the number in front of the new use case to an 'X', preceeded by the ‘#’ character::

 	#X::GridStat_fcstRTOFS_obsGHRSST_climWOA_sst::model_applications/marine_and_cryosphere/GridStat_fcstRTOFS_obsGHRSST_climWOA_sst.conf, model_applications/marine_and_cryosphere/GridStat_fcstRTOFS_obsGHRSST_climWOA_sst/ci_overrides.conf:: icecover_env, py_embed